redis/docs/content/develop/interact/search-and-query/advanced-concepts/vectors.md

 ### FLAT index
-Choose the FLAT index when you have small datasets (< 1M vectors) or when search accuracy is most important, even at the expense of additional latency.
+Choose the FLAT index when you have small datasets (< 1M vectors) or when search accuracy of 100% is most important, even at the expense of additional latency.

 **Required attributes**